WonbinKweon/UNC_LLM_REC_WWW2025/README.md

 for fine-tuning LLMs
 - finetune_hug.py
-- we provide fine-truned LoRA weights for ml-1m dataset
+- we provide fine-tuned LoRA weights for ml-1m dataset

 for generating recommendations with LLMs
 - utils.py